-College can be a joyful but chaotic time in a person’s life.
+College can be a liberating time in a person’s life.
 Often, college students are away from home for the first time in their lives and making decisions about alcohol or drugs that they have never had to make before.
-Mistakes made in one’s youth should not affect the remainder of their life, but under university codes of conduct, a student may be kicked out of student housing or expelled from a school altogether for conduct violations, drastically affecting their future opportunities.
+Mistakes made in one’s youth should not affect the remainder of their life, but under university codes of conduct, a student may be kicked out of student housing or expelled from a school for conduct violations.
+These ramifications could drastically affect a student’s future opportunities.

 If you or your child are facing criminal disciplinary actions from a college or university, you may want to confer with an experienced Charleston student defense lawyer to discuss the best options for your particular case.
 Let a seasoned criminal defense attorney fight for you.